 Change your filters every 12 months or every 15000 kilometres.
 You can get an air filter from your local auto shops and change it out yourself.
 Here’s how you do it:

 - Find the filter.
 It is usually located in a black rectangular box with metal clips.

 - Open the case, take note on how the filter is placed.
 You can take a photo for reference later, and then take it out.

 - Place the new filter exactly how the old one was positioned and close the metal clips when done.

 Now your car has a new air filter and it only took you 10 minutes to install.

-Cleaning – inside and out
+Cleaning – Inside and Out

 You have to agree, there is nothing better than jumping into your car and having a clean fresh smelling interior and sparkling clean windows.
-It’s one the things that makes a brand-new car so enticing.
+It’s one of the things that makes a brand-new car so enticing.
 But a clean car is not just a pleasurable experience, it’s saving your money.
 Keeping the car clean inside and out will help maintain its value and ensure, when it comes time to sell, you have the best chance at getting a good price.